ILIAS-eLearning/ILIAS/tests/README.md

 ### What do I need to consider concerning unit tests before pushing code to the ILIAS repo ?

 //optional
-### How do I inrease the readability of my unit tests ?
+### How do I increase the readability of my unit tests ?
 //talk about testability